Shannon2004/VR_Assignment1_Shannon_IMT2022552/README.md

 ```

 This will:
-1. Process the input image from `Images_Q1/Image2.jpeg`
+1. Process the input image from `Images_Q1/Image2.jpeg`.
+To test the code for other images, just change the image number from 'Image2' to 'Imagex'.
 2. Apply various edge detection algorithms (Canny, Sobel, Laplacian)
 3. Segment individual coins and save them in the `Output_Q1_p2/Coins` directory
 4. Save the segmented coins visualization to `Output_Q1_p2/segmented_coins.png`